 If you experience any of the long-term effects outlined above, you should consult a physician or seek medical attention right away.
 Overdosing on Adderall can result in several dire consequences to one’s health, including panic attacks, heart problems, and even coma in some cases.

-If you or a loved one has an Adderall addiction, you don’t have to suffer alone.
+If you or a loved one has an Adderall addiction, you don’t have to suffer alone any longer.
 Crestview Recovery offers high-quality addiction treatment programs to help you get clean while providing the tools and knowledge you’ll need for long-term sobriety.

 A few of our programs and services include: